BharathiVetukuri/CMPE-258_DeepLearning/3_TensorOperations/readme.md

 This repository explores **basic tensor operations** in both **TensorFlow 2.0** and **PyTorch**.
 It also demonstrates the use of **einsum operations**, a powerful notation for performing efficient tensor manipulations.

-## 🚀 Task
+### 🚀 Task

-### a) Write a colab exploring various basic tensor operations including demonstrating einsum operations in tensorflow 2.0
+a) Write a colab exploring various basic tensor operations including demonstrating einsum operations in tensorflow 2.0
-### b) Write a colab exploring various basic tensor operations in pytorch
+b) Write a colab exploring various basic tensor operations in pytorch

----
+### Solution

 ## 📌 What are Tensors?
 Tensors are **multi-dimensional arrays** used in **machine learning** and **deep learning**.
 They generalize **scalars (0D), vectors (1D), matrices (2D), and higher-dimensional data structures**.

----

 ## 📌 What are Einsum Operations?
 Einstein Summation (`einsum`) is a **powerful notation** for expressing tensor operations concisely.
 It enables **efficient computations** for **matrix multiplication, dot products, transpositions, summation, outer products**, and more.

----

 ## 📌 Tensor Operations in TensorFlow
 TensorFlow provides **efficient handling of tensors**, allowing operations like: